scriven42/oet02w/README.md

 ## System Setup & Prerequisites

+As with most other Raspberry Pi-based projects, you'll want to enable your local settings with the raspi-config command.
+For this project, we need the i2c interface enabled.

-The only setting that needs to be configured for the buttons is in the /boot/config.txt file.
+The only setting that needs to be configured manually for the buttons is in the /boot/config.txt file.
 You need to ensure that this line is included.
 It will allow the i2c on the csi & dsi busses to show up as i2c-10.

 `dtparam=i2c_vc=on`